December 28th 2017

 9. Marmite on toast

 “Not that I EVER get myself into that sort of state.
-Ahem...” asserts GTG’s demure editor, Susannah Taylor.
+Ahem...” asserts GTG’s demure editor-at-large, Susannah Taylor.

 10. Black coffee and bikram yoga